nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Less progress than I would have liked.
 Did some Codewars and a little more of the Codecademy JS course, but the day was mostly taken up by the family.

 **Thoughts:** As much as I know I shouldn't begrudge my kids and parents for the time I spend with them, it's hard not to feel frustrated when I finish a day and feel that I haven't really gone forward.
 And as the next several days are going to be busy, I doubt I'll be getting a lot done until the weekend.
 Oh well.

+### Day 12: April 27, 2022

+**Today's Progress:** Did quite a number of Codewars kata and worked through two more of the Codecademy JavaScript lessons.

+**Thoughts:** I think I need to stop doing the 8 kyu katas; they are simply too easy now.
+On the other hand, I still make a number of careless syntactical errors, so perhaps I shouldn't be so quick to move on -- part of my problem is impatience and complacency.
+Similarly, the JS review is feeling very basic.
+I'm pleased with how easy it is now, and frustrated that the exercises force me to do things in a simpler fashion.
+I don't expect to get much of anything done tomorrow or the day after, since we'll be travelling.
+I feel like I've been treading water these past few days, but on the other hand there's not a lot that I can do about it.
+We'll be home Saturday and I can get properly back to work.